Symmetry indicators and anomalous surface states of topological crystalline insulators

 We will base our analysis on two general techniques, which are respectively employed to systematically study gapless surface states and identify bulk band structures associated with them.
 First, we will describe a surface Dirac theory approach \cite{Molenkamp, Schnyder09, Ryu10, Witten16, Fang17}.
 Specifically, we will consider a surface theory with multiple Dirac cones, which may transform differently under the spatial symmetries \cite{Fang17}.
-Such a theory can be viewed as the surface of a ``stack of strong TI,'' which arise physically when there are multiple band inversions (assuming inversion symmetry) in the BZ.
-When an even number of Dirac cones are present at the same surface momentum, the Dirac cones can be locally gapped out and, naively, one expects that a trivial surface results.
+Such a theory can be viewed as the surface of a ``stack of strong TIs,'' which arise, for example, when there are multiple band inversions (assuming inversion symmetry) in the BZ.
+When an even number of Dirac cones are present at the same surface momentum, the Dirac cones can generically be locally gapped out and, naively, one expects that a trivial surface results.
 However, spatial symmetries can cast global constraints which obstruct the full gapping out of the Dirac cones everywhere on the surface \cite{Fang17}.
 When that happens, the surface remains stably gapless along certain domain walls, and hence one can infer that the bulk is topological.
-We will provide a comprehensive analysis on such obstructions from point-group symmetries, and catalogue all the possible patterns of such anomalous surface states in a space group.
+We will provide a comprehensive analysis of such obstructions due to spatial symmetries, and catalogue all the possible patterns of such anomalous surface states in a space group.

 Next, we will turn to bulk diagnostics that informs the presence of such surface states.
 In particular, we will focus on those which, like the Fu-Kane criterion \cite{Fu07}, expose band topology using only symmetry eigenvalues \cite{Fu07, Ari, Hughes11, Fang12}.
 Such symmetry-based indicators are of great practical values, since they can be readily evaluated without computing any wavefunction overlaps and integrals.
-In fact, a general theory of such indicators has been developed in Ref.\ \onlinecite{Po17}, and the indicators for all 230 space groups (SGs) have been computed.
+In fact, a general theory of such indicators has been developed in Ref.\ \onlinecite{Po17}, and the indicator groups for all 230 space groups (SGs) have been computed.